John G. Fox, MPT, COMT, CWT

 Over the past five years of her clinical training as a physical therapist, she honed her skills while working with small children with little bones to older people with brittle bones.

 Through her clinical work and extensive research, she was introduced to the McKenzie approach for assessment and treatment of patients with mechanical dysfunctions of the spine and extremities.
-She is currently on her way to becoming certified by McKenzie with the distinction of Mechanical Diagnosis and Therapy (MDT).
+She is a certified McKenzie specialist with the distinction of Mechanical Diagnosis and Therapy.

 Dr. O’Connell is a patient centered clinician.
 Although she applies technical evidence based interventions, her passion is plain and simple: improve patient’s function and progress them to a happier, healthier life.